Reference

 • returns a negative value on resource allocation failure

-int roc_sender_encoder_query(roc_sender_encoder *encoder, roc_sender_metrics *metrics)
+int roc_sender_encoder_query(roc_sender_encoder *encoder, roc_sender_metrics *encoder_metrics, roc_connection_metrics *conn_metrics)

 Query encoder metrics.

-Reads encoder metrics into provided struct.
+Reads metrics into provided structs.

 Parameters